prachikhanna84/drools/README.md

 Stateless: Any changes in the facts while executing rules is not made aware to the rule engine and will not trigger all rules by default.

+Forward Chaining: Forward chaining is data-driven.
+Facts in working memory is applied to rules, which results in one or more rules being concurrently true and scheduled for execution by the Agenda.

+Backward chaining: Backward Chaining is goal-driven. means we start with a result which the engine tries to satisfy.
+There can be more than 1 possible solution in case of backward chaining.

 # Understanding Drools with Simple Examples

 Drools is a Open source, Business Logic Integration Platform, written in Java.
 Drools help us seperate business logic and data when writting code.